EnterpriseDB/cnp-sandbox/README.md

-# Playground for Cloud Native PostgreSQL
+# Sandbox for Cloud Native PostgreSQL

-Cloud Native PostgreSQL Playground, aka `cnp-playground`, is a Helm chart that sets up the following components inside a Kubernetes cluster:
+Cloud Native PostgreSQL Sandbox, aka `cnp-sandbox`, is a Helm chart that sets up the following components inside a Kubernetes cluster:

 - [Prometheus](https://prometheus.io/)